How to Visit Sistelo and hike the Ecovia do Vez

 What to expect of the Ecovia do Vez?

-In our opinion, this is one of the most beautiful hikes you can take in Portugal.
-The Sistelo-Vilela section is absolutely breathtaking, with several small cascades going into Vez river, rapids, and obviously the terraces of Sistelo.
-The second part is also wonderful as the river starts to get bigger and calmer, you can see how clean it is.
+In our opinion, this is one of the most beautiful hikes in Portugal.
+The Sistelo-Vilela section is absolutely breathtaking, with several small cascades going into the Vez river, rapids, and, obviously, the terraces of Sistelo.
+The second part is also wonderful, as the river starts to get bigger and calmer.
+You can see how clean it is.
 There are several swimming opportunities along the way.

 Along the walk, you’ll go along the beautiful Vez River, cross the small town of Arcos de Valdevez, hike in places that otherwise would be impossible to reach, see the medieval bridge of Vilela, swim in several River Beaches, dazzle with the crystal clear water of Vez river, admire the several dikes constructed to hold the water and appreciate the old mills built to use the energy of the river.
-At the end (or beginning depending you the direction you choose to hike) you’ll have the cherry on top, Sistelo village, and its famous terraces.
+At the end (or beginning, depending on the direction you choose to hike), you’ll have the cherry on top, Sistelo village, and its famous terraces.

 How to hike the Ecovia do Vez?